Plumsail/forms-fields/README.md

 Allows display of Likert ccale control, answers either in a row or several rows, inside the List View:

 ![Likert Scale List View Example](http://plumsail.com/wp-content/customizer-screenshots/list-likert.png)

+### Further customization
+You can clone the repository and modify existing customizers to your liking.
+Customize each extension in src/extensions/*customizer* - you can modify HTML template with Typescript or modify SCSS files to improve presentation of each field.

+You can also add new field customizers to the solution.

+More about customization here - https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/building-simple-field-customizer